Registration

 All candidates must be proficient in one of Canada’s official languages (English or French), as per NAPRA language proficiency requirements.
 New requirements, including revised testing standards and cut-scores, will be implemented and effective on September 1, 2024.

-Notarized documents that are required for your application will only be accepted if they are an exact replica and have been notarized by a Commissioner of Oaths, a public notary or a lawyer.
+Notarized documents that are required for your application will only be accepted if they are an exact replica and have been notarized by a notary public or a lawyer.
 The copied document must be clear enough to identify or it will be rejected.

 The notarized copy must be mailed to the NBCP office in place of the original document.
 A pharmacist’s signature is not accepted.